Story, Indiana: Story Inn

 The general store continued to operate to some degree through the 1970s.
 In 1978, Benjamin (one name) and his wife, Cynthia Schultz, purchased four and a half acres that included the grocery store, grist mill, barn, and a small rented house.
 They initially occupied the second floor of the store building as their residence.
 Benjamin, an architect and builder with restaurant experience, and Cynthia, a former restaurant owner, jointly pursued their vision of creating a bed and breakfast.
 In this manner, the "Story Inn" was born.
 In the decade that followed the couple re-assembled the nearly 24 acres that today defines the old town, converting the upstairs of the grocery store and the surrounding cottages into guest homes and making the name "Story Inn" synonymous with the town itself.
 The business prospered as destination B&B's gained popularity.

 Benjamin and Cynthia Schultz sold the Story Inn in 1992, and the town once again fell into hard times.
 A federal bankruptcy was followed by receivership, and the entire town was sold at sheriff's sale on February 14, 1999, to an entity owned by Rick Hofstetter, an Indianapolis attorney and preservationist, and Frank Mueller, a German-born restaurateur.
-Hofstetter and Mueller had previously helped to renovate the iconic Athenaeum (Das Deutsche Haus) in Indianapolis, Hofstetter serving as the first President of the Athenaeum Foundation (from 1992 to 1994) and Mueller as the manager of the Rathskeller Restaurant in its basement (from 1993 to 1995).
-Today, the Athenaeum is recognized as a National Historic Landmark.
+Hofstetter and Mueller had previously helped to renovate the iconic Athenaeum (Das Deutsche Haus) in Indianapolis, with Hofstetter serving as the first President of the Athenaeum Foundation and Mueller as the manager of the Rathskeller Restaurant in its basement.

-The village of Story, Indiana, is now a country inn/bed & breakfast The second floor of the Old General Store (Wheeler-Hedrick General Store; local lore is that it was also once a Studebaker buggy dealership where wagons and buggy were assembled) has been renovated into four bed & breakfast accommodations notable the “Blue Lady.”
+The village of Story, Indiana, is now a little more than its country inn bed & breakfast.
+The second floor of the Old Wheeler-Hedrick General Store, which local lore has that it was also once a Studebaker buggy dealership where wagons and buggy were assembled, has been renovated into four bed & breakfast accommodations notable for its ghost named the “Blue Lady".
 The Blue Lady is supposedly an innocuous apparition with flowing white robes whose cheeky behavior has been observed by Story Inn employees and recorded in guest books since the 1970s.

-Story’s Old General Store is now a restaurant].
-Much of the history of Story, Brown County and the region which straddles the Ohio River, is depicted in Rick Hofstetter's book, Kentuckiana Roads: A Freidenker's Story of Life in America's Flyover Middle).
+Story’s Old General Store is now a restaurant.
+Much of the history of Story and the region which straddles the Ohio River, is depicted in Rick Hofstetter's book, Kentuckiana Roads: A Freidenker's Story of Life in America's Flyover Middle.
 In March, 2019, the village was listed on the National Register of Historic Places.

 Story Inn hosts the annual Indiana Wine Fair in May.
 The Inn is just thirteen miles from the village of Nashville, Indiana and is located adjacent to the southwestern boundary of Brown County State Park.